Cole3D/web-dev/README.md

-# web-dev repository only.
+# web-dev repo only.
-This repo means that I will be putting anything related to web development in this repository. :)
+This repo indicates that I will exclusively save web development-related files in this repository. :)